 For the middle frame make two pocket holes on the ends of the 33 3/4 inch 2 x 4s and the shortest 26 3/4 inch 2 x 4 and attach with 2 1/2 inch pocket hole screws and wood glue.
 Once the frame is together then attach the 11 inch vertical supports using 2 1/2 inch wood screws.

 Step 5) I attached the shelf brackets 12 1/2 inches down from the top to the inside of the legs using wood glue and 1 1/2 inch 18G brad nails.
 To attach the middle frame I set it on the shelf brackets, and clamped the vertical supports to the middle of the cross support of the top frame.
 Then I drilled pilot holes into the vertical supports and attached to the middle support of the top frame with 2 1/2 inch wood screws.
 I dry fitted the two shelf pieces, measured and cut out the pieces of the MDF shelf where the vertical supports would be using my Rockwell Bladerunner, which is basically an upside down jig saw.
 Then I attached the MDF pieces using 1 1/2 inch 18G brad nails.
 Step 6) I set the table top MDF board on the top frame and attached with 1 1/2 inch 18G brad nails.
 Step 7) Adding trim pieces is optional and the workbench will function fine without it, however the trim pieces help the integrity of the MDF, especially at the corners and I thought it helped with the esthetics making it look not like a beast but a SEXY BEAST.
 In fact I had originally only added trim to the top frame, but I loved it so much I added it to the middle and bottom as well.
-To add the trim you will need to miter cut all of the top frame pieces, and three of the middle frame pieces.
+To add the trim you will need to miter cut all of the top frame pieces, and three of the middle frame pieces at 45 degrees.
 The bottom frame trim will all be cross cuts.
 I attached all the trim pieces with 1 1/2 inch 18G brad nails.